Hawaii Content & Performance Standards III for physical education

 The following resources contain ideas and activities to help your child achieve 60 minutes of physical activity every day:

-The Hawaii State Department of Education's (HIDOE) Health and Physical Education Programs, Healthy Hawaii Initiative Program and Hawaii Association for Health, Physical Education, Recreation, and Dance (HAHPERD) held the 2021 Hawaii State ALOHA PE Project Video Competition focused on the Hawaii Content and Performance III (HCPS III) PE Standard 3 "Active Lifestyle" and HCPS III PE Standard 4 "Physical Fitness."
-All middle and high school students in the state of Hawaii were eligible to participate in the 2021 Hawaii State ALOHA PE Project Video Competition.
+The Hawaii State Department of Education's (Department) Physical Education Program, Healthy Hawaii Initiative Program, and Hawaii Association for Health, Physical Education, Recreation, and Dance (HAHPERD) held the annual 2023 Hawaii State ALOHA PE Project Video Competition focused on the Hawaii Content and Performance III (HCPS III) PE Standard 3 "Active Lifestyle" and HCPS III PE Standard 4 "Physical Fitness."
+All middle and high school students in the state of Hawaii were eligible to participate in the 2023 Hawaii State ALOHA PE Project Video Competition.
 Students learned the importance of living a healthy lifestyle by creating a personal fitness plan that includes specific fitness goals.
-The achievement of these goals is measured by pre- and post-data collection and assessment.
+The achievement of these goals is measured by pre and post-data collection and assessment.